gi-bielefeld/scj-carp/README.md

 To run the workflow, simply type `snakemake <rule> --cores <n-cores>`, where `<rule>` is one of the above rules and `<n-cores>` is the number of cores you want to use.

-For example, `snakemake all_transfer --cores 4`.
+For example, `snakemake all_treescale_results --cores 4`.

 The table of results (SCJ-CARP measure) and precision/recall can then be found in the corresponding result file.
-To replicate one of the pots, simply run the corresponding script, inputting the result file as an argument, i.e.
+To replicate one of the pots, simply run the corresponding script, inputting the result file as an argument, for example

 `python3 plotscripts/rearrangement_vs_precrec.py treescale/treescale.txt`.